podlove/podlove-web-player/podlove-web-player/readme.md

 * Full of bugs

 ## Upgrade Notice

+### 2.0.13
+fix IE8 support and more valid/better js code

 ### 2.0.12
 support images in mp4chaps, more valid/better js code and save playtime in cookies